razmat145/tparserr/readme.md

      * Callers base dir - Must be provided when using relative path file(s)/targetDir
      * or a mix of absolute and relative files
      *
-     * Note: usually this is the dir of the caller's context and can simply be passed as __dirname */ callerBaseDir?: string;
+     * Note: see relative paths limitations
+     */
+    callerBaseDir?: string;